Ezibenroc/PyRoaringBitMap/README.md

 * Benchmark results will be plotted into file `plot_file.tex`.
 It is a standalone Latex file using `pgfplots`.
 It can then be compiled using the command `pdflatex plot_file.tex`.

 All these options are optional.

+The benchmark will run operations of the set interface with randomly generated operands of given size.
+To do so, it picks randomly the right number of elements in a large enough range of possible elements.
+It tests for sparse operands (the range of possible elements is 16 times larger than the desired size) and dense operands (the range is 2 times larger).

+#### Results

+You can find results of the benchmark in file [plots.pdf](plots.pdf).

+Experimental settings:

+    CPU                : Intel i7-5600U
+    RAM                : 16GB
+    OS                 : GNU/Linux, LMDE2, kernel 4.6.0
+    CRoaring version   : 0.2.1
+    PyRoaring version  : 0.0.2
+    Number of measures : 30

+These results show the speedup obtained by using a roaring bitmap instead of the built-in Python set.
+We plot the average of the ratios `set/BitMap`.

+All operations, except the list constructor, are faster with a roaring bitmap than with a set when there is at least 100 elements in the operand(s), regardless of their sparsity.
+The speedup increases with the size of the operands.
+The operations are much faster with dense operand(s).
+We can observe speedup of approximately 1000 for operations on dense operands with one million of elements.